pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 The library's abstract base class :class:`~eventsourcing.persistence.Transcoding` can be subclassed to define custom transcodings for other object types.
-To define a custom transcoding, simply subclass this base class, assign to the class attribute :data:`type` the class transcoded type, and assign a string to the :data:`name`.
-Then define a :func:`~eventsourcing.persistence.Transcoding.encode` that converts an instance of that type to a representation that uses a basic type, and a :func:`~eventsourcing.persistence.Transcoding.decode` method that will convert that representation back to an instance of that type.
+To define a custom transcoding, simply subclass this base class, assign to the class attribute :data:`type` the class transcoded type, and assign a string to the class attribute :data:`name`.
+Then define an :func:`~eventsourcing.persistence.Transcoding.encode` method that converts an instance of that type to a representation that uses a basic type, and a :func:`~eventsourcing.persistence.Transcoding.decode` method that will convert that representation back to an instance of that type.

 .. code:: python